umccr/MAF-summary/README.md

 Output file | Component | Description
 ------------ | ------------| -----------
-MAF_summary.xlsx | - | Excel spreadsheet with basic information about each MAF file (NCBI build, number fo samples and genes, number of different mutation types) presented in a separate tab
+MAF_summary.xlsx | - | Excel spreadsheet with basic information about each MAF file (NCBI build, no. fo samples and genes, no. of different mutation types) presented in a separate tab
-MAF_sample_summary.xlsx | - | Excel spreadsheet with per-sample information about number of different types of mutations.
+MAF_sample_summary.xlsx | - | Excel spreadsheet with per-sample information about no. of different types of mutations.
 The summary is provided for each cohort in a separate tab
-MAF_gene_summary.xlsx | - | Excel spreadsheet with per-gene information about number of different types of mutations as well as mutated samples.
+MAF_gene_summary.xlsx | - | Excel spreadsheet with per-gene information about no. of different types of mutations, as well as mutated samples.
 The summary is provided for each cohort in a separate tab
-MAF_fields.xlsx | - | Excel spreadsheet listing all fields (columns) in each MAF file presented in a separate tabs MAF_summary_titv.xlsx | [*cohort*] (fraction) | Excel tab containing information about the fraction of each of the six different conversions (transitions and transversions) in each sample.
-The information for each cohort is provided in separate tabs
+MAF_fields.xlsx | - | Excel spreadsheet listing all fields (columns) in each MAF file presented in a separate tab MAF_summary_titv.xlsx | [***cohort***] (fraction) | Excel tab containing information about the fraction of each of the six different conversions (transitions and transversions) in each sample.
+The information for each cohort is provided in a separate tab
-MAF_summary_titv.xlsx | [*cohort*] (count) | Excel tab containing information about the count of each of the six different conversions (transitions and transversions) in each sample.
-The information for each cohort is provided in separate tabs
+MAF_summary_titv.xlsx | [***cohort***] (count) | Excel tab containing information about the count of each of the six different conversions (transitions and transversions) in each sample.
+The information for each cohort is provided in a  separate tab
 MAF_summary_titv.xlsx | [*cohort*] (TiTv) | Excel tab containing information the fraction of transitions and transversions in each sample.
-The information for each cohort is provided in separate tabs
+The information for each cohort is provided in a separate tab
-MAF_summary_[*cohort*].pdf | MAF summary | Displays number of variants in each sample as a stacked bar-plot and variant types as a box-plot summarised by *Variant_Classification* field
+MAF_summary_[***cohort***].pdf | MAF summary | Displays no. of variants in each sample as a stacked bar-plot and variant types as a box-plot summarised by *Variant_Classification* field
-... | Oncoplot | A heat-map-like plot illustrating different types of mutations observed across all samples for the 10 most frequently mutated genes.
-The side and top bar-plots represent the frequency of mutations in each genes and in each sample, respectively.
+... | Oncoplot | A heatmap-like plot illustrating different types of mutations observed across all samples for the 10 most frequently mutated genes.
+The side and top bar-plots present the frequency of mutations in each gene and in each sample, respectively
-... | Transition and transversions distribution | Contains a box-plot showing overall distribution of six different conversions and a stacked bar-plot showing fraction of conversions in each sample.
+... | Transition and transversions | Contains a box-plot showing overall distribution of six different conversions and a stacked bar-plot showing fraction of conversions in each sample
-... | Compare mutation load against TCGA cohorts | Displays the observed mutation load of queried cohort among distribution of variants compiled from over 10,000 WXS samples across 33 TCGA landmark cohorts.
+... | Comparison with TCGA cohorts | Displays the observed mutation load of queried cohort along distribution of variants compiled from over 10,000 WXS samples across 33 TCGA landmark cohorts
 <br />